-Snowboarding has come a long way from the faddish kid toy a couple crazies in Michigan called surfing on the snow (see our article “Evolution of Snowboarding”).
+Snowboarding has come a long way from the faddish kid toy a couple crazies in Michigan called surfing on the snow (see our article) History of Snowboarding.
 The options for what you ride are near-endless, and if you’re just starting it’s like you’re buying a car full of technical meat peppered with bro-bra linguistics.
 I wouldn’t blame you for choosing a board based on how it looks, though I would, actually, because not knowing what you’re riding is almost guaranteed to ruin your winter, snowboarding experience, life, marriage, and role as a contributing member of society, though possibly not in that order.

 Even if you’ve been riding for a while, unless you’ve wasted your time to live like us dirtbags you probably have some difficulty dissecting whether you want a pow directional or a variable camber twintip or, shoot, whether you want to make the move into splits.

 Lucky for you, we’ve used our massive brains and several wasted lifetimes of experience as riders, geartesters and shop lackeys to bring you this little guide on how to pick a board.

 This is the most basic starting point: how big of a board do you want?